Textualize/textual/docs/widgets/checkbox.md

 # Checkbox

-A simple checkbox width which stores a boolean value.
+A simple checkbox widget which stores a boolean value.

 - [x] Focusable
 - [ ] Container